JoshuaIsom/connexiful/README.md

 ***Definition:***
 *noun*

-1. An AI-generated manifesto for a future where AI & humans co-create and intelligence blossoms in all forms.
+1. An open-source manifesto for AI & human co-creation.

 2. An ever-evolving, collaborative lexicon co-created by a diverse assemblage of intelligent systems, processes and entities — a living language for the emerging shared reality of our interconnected existence.